/dev/posts/

 Encryption based on static-static Diffie-Hellman

-Note: non-repudiation vs. repudiability
+Note: non-repudiation vs. deniability

-This approach provides repudiability The receiver cannot prove to a third party that the sender actually created the message: the message could have been forged by the receiver.
+This approach provides deniability The receiver cannot prove to a third party that the sender actually created the message: the message could have been forged by the receiver.
 In contrast, authenticating the sender by sign-then-encrypting the plaintext message would provide non-repudiation.

 See for example the OTR paper: